-‘ARK: Survival Evolved’ PC Gets Unicorns, Moby Dick, Underwater Bases, And Nerf
+‘ARK: Survival Evolved’ PC Gets Unicorns, Moby Dick, Underwater Bases, And More

 Iguanodon

-The Iguanadon is a new edition to the herbivore family in ARK: Survival Evolved.
+The Iguanadon is a new addition to the herbivore family in ARK: Survival Evolved.
 The creature walks on all fours or its hind legs.
 A tamed Iguanadon is highly effective at gathering fruit in-game and can carry quite a bit.

 Ichthyornis

-Another ARK creature that can be mounted on a Survivor’s shoulder as a companion.
+Another ARK creature that can be mounted on a Survivor’s shoulder as a companion is the Ichthyornis.
 The Ichthyornis’ hook is that it can be sent to catch small animals like fish, dodo, and compys.
 This makes the bird potentially extremely useful as the prey it brings back will harvest far more meat than if killed by the player.

 New Tek Tier Items